iroha-one/odoo-docs-ja/_sources/applications/finance/accounting/fiscal_localizations/localizations/chile.rst.txt

 .. important::
-   In case you have used some folios in your previous system, make sure you set the next valid folio when the first transation is created.
+   In case you have used some folios in your previous system, make sure you set the next valid folio when the first transaction is created.